 3. Utilize Change Champions

-Change champions are not necessarily project team members but are people in your organization who are excellent spokespeople for your change.
+Change champions, or sometimes called project sponsors, are not necessarily project team members but are people in your organization who are excellent spokespeople for your change.
 They are knowledgeable about its benefits, excited about its implementation and ready to share their expertise with others.
 Usually, these are well-respected leaders in your company whose influence and approval hold weight and credence.

 4. Start at the Top